PdxCodeGuild/Programming101/practice/unit_1/exercise_2.md

 **"Comment out"** lines of code until you achieve the following output:

-    The time has come,' the Walrus said,
+    'The time has come,' the Walrus said,
     To talk of many things:
     Of shoes and ships and sealing-wax —
     Of cabbages and kings —